Room Camp

-Room Camp (へやキャン△, Heyakyan), also known as Heya Camp, is a Japanese manga series written and illustrated by Afro and a short spin-off of Laid-Back Camp.
+Room Camp (へやキャン△, Heyakyan), also known as Heya Camp, is a Japanese manga series written and illustrated by Afro as a spin-off of Laid-Back Camp.
 It has been serialized by Houbunsha on Kirara Base since April 9, 2016, and on their manga service Comic Fuz since March 12, 2019.
 The manga was later adapted into an anime series written by Mutsumi Ito and directed by Masato Jinbo, which was aired in Japan from January 6 to March 23, 2020.
 Selected chapters of the manga were later adapted into live action, which was shown at the end of every episode of the second season of the live-action version of Laid-Back Camp.

 Premise

-The manga series, according to Afro, is an "extra edition" of Laid-Back Camp that focuses on having a chat in the club room.
+The manga series, according to Afro, is an "extra edition" of his other manga series Laid-Back Camp that focuses on having a chat in the club room.
 The anime series follows Nadeshiko Kagamihara killing time inside the room of the Outdoor Activities Club, a club in Motosu High School, when Chiaki Ōgaki and Aoi Inuyama announce their plan to go on a trip and drag her on a journey across Yamanashi Prefecture.